Upgrade with Helm

 Follow this guide to upgrade and configure an Istio mesh using Helm.
 This guide assumes you have already performed an installation with Helm for a previous minor or patch version of Istio.

-The Helm charts for base and istiod used in this guide are the same as those used when installing Istio via Istioctl.
-However installations via Istioctl use a different gateway chart to the chart described in this guide
+The Helm charts used in this guide are the same as those used when installing Istio via Istioctl, with the exception of the gateway chart.

 Prerequisites